mspnp/aks-baseline/03-microsoft-entra-id.md

    > :book:  The team knows there will be more than just cluster admins that need group-managed access to the cluster.
 Out of the box, Kubernetes has other roles like _admin_, _edit_, and _view_ which can also be mapped to Azure AD Groups for use both at namespace and at the cluster level.
 Likewise custom roles can be created which need to be mapped to Azure AD Groups.

-   In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-an-aad-group-object-id...>` placeholders with corresponding new or existing Azure AD groups that map to their purpose for this cluster or namespace. **You do not need to perform this action for this walkthrough**; they are only here for your reference.
+   In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-a-microsoft-entra-group-object-id...>` placeholders with corresponding new or existing Azure AD groups that map to their purpose for this cluster or namespace. **You do not need to perform this action for this walkthrough**; they are only here for your reference.

 ### Save your work in-progress